 How To Foster An Entrepreneurial Culture In Your Children

-Though formal education is very important and we cannot avoid it, relying on it solely is no longer enough to deal with the changing demands in our life.
-You need to help your children to understand money and how it works.
+Though formal education is essential and we can’t avoid it.
+However, relying on it alone is no longer enough to deal with the changing demands in our life.
+You have to help your children to understand money and how it works.
 You need to begin early enough to deal with the obstacles that deter educated people from achieving financial independence.
 These obstacles include mainly fear, cynicism, laziness, bad habits and arrogance.
-By fighting against these behaviors early enough, you foster an entrepreneurial culture in your children.
+By fighting against these behaviours early enough, you foster an entrepreneurial culture in your children.

-Fear is a very big obstacle to success.
-Fear of losing money or losing anything should be fought early enough.
+Fear is a significant obstacle to success.
+You should fight early enough the fear of losing money or losing anything.
 Understand it clearly that there is no rich person that has never lost money.
 And there is no successful person that walked his way to success without any challenges.
-But there are a lot of poor people, who have never lost money.
+But there are a lot of poor people who have never lost money.
 Whom do you prefer?

 Fourthly, arrogance kills the spirit of seeking information.
 Many people tend to ignore the things they don’t know.
 They ignorantly consider them to be avenues for losing money.
 If you find yourself ignorant in a subject, the best way to become knowledgeable is to find an expert in it to coach you.
 Alternatively, look for a book and read it.
 Similarly, help your children to seek information on what they don’t know.

 Fifthly, our habits are reflected in our lives more than education.
-For instance, if your parents loved you, you are more likely to love other people you interface with.
-But if you were never loved in your childhood, you will find it difficult to love others even if you are highly educated.
-Love is learnt through association with lovely people.
-Practicing value adding habits is one of the basics of fostering an entrepreneurial culture in your children.
+For instance, if your parents loved you, you are more likely to love other people.
+But if you didn’t get loved in your childhood, you will find it difficult to love others even if you are highly educated.
+We learn to love through association with lovely people.
+Practising value adding habits is one of the basics of fostering an entrepreneurial culture in your children.

 How can you then foster an entrepreneurial culture in your children?

-1. Train your children to communicate assertively for them to acquire good communication skills.
+1. Train your children to learn assertive communication skills.

 Ability to communicate so well helps your children to become successful entrepreneurs.
-Entrepreneurial culture development entails acquiring good communication skills.
+Entrepreneurial culture development entails acquiring excellent communication skills.

-The way people communicate is normally a reflection of their behaviors and beliefs.
+The way people communicate is usually a reflection of their behaviours and beliefs.
 Most successful people are always assertive.
 Unsuccessful people are either aggressive or non-assertive.

-People, who communicate aggressively, tend to think that they have to win at all cost.
-Additionally, they think that the people they interface with have to lose.
-They believe that they have more rights than others.
+People who communicate aggressively tend to think that they have to win at all cost.
+Additionally, they believe that the people they interface with have to lose.
+They feel that they have more rights than others.

 But assertive communicators believe that they have the same rights as others.
 Believe me or not, they are the best communicators your children should emulate.

 The best way to foster the entrepreneurial culture in your children is by resorting to communicating to them assertively.
 They will learn from you and end up being assertive communicators.
-Let them learn to assertively say “No” to others.
+Let them learn to say “No” to others assertively.
 Let them learn to receive and to respond to criticism.
-And let them learn to respond to aggressive or nonassertive people.
-This will eventually help them to live independent life and to venture into any kind of life.
+And let them learn to react to aggressive or nonassertive people.
+It will eventually help them to live an independent life and to venture into any life.
 Assertive communication is one of the characteristics of successful entrepreneurs.
 The onus now is on you to communicate assertively to your children so that they can learn from you.
 By so doing, you will develop the entrepreneurial culture in them.

 2. Raise entrepreneurship awareness to inculcate an entrepreneurial culture in your children.

-3. Entrepreneurial culture development requires you to instill in your children a spirit of hard work, irrespective of whether you are rich or not.
+3. Entrepreneurial culture development requires you to instil in your children a spirit of hard work, irrespective of whether you are rich or not.

 4. Another practical way of fostering an entrepreneurial culture in children is by starting a home business.

-It’s important to interest your children to learn various skills.
-This does not only unlock their mind but it also helps them to engage themselves in meaningful activities.
+It’s important to interest your children learn various skills.
+This practice does not only unlock their mind, but it also helps them to engage themselves in meaningful activities.

 6. Associate your children with successful entrepreneurs.

-Learning through association is another wonderful way of developing the entrepreneurial culture in them.
-Be friends with people, who have worked through to riches or to financial freedom.
+Learning through association is another beautiful way of developing the entrepreneurial culture in them.
+Be friends with people who have worked through to riches or financial freedom.
 Eventually, these will act as role models to your children.

 7. Guide them to take meaningful decisions that can impact positively on their lives in future.

 For instance, guide them to differentiate “needs” from “wants“.
-While needs are essential items you cannot live without such as food, wants are things you can live without.
-Guiding your children to make right decisions basing on what is essential to their life as opposed to luxuries is important in the development of the entrepreneurial culture in them.
+While needs are essential items you cannot live without, such as food, wants are things without which you can live.
+Guiding your children to make the right decisions basing on what is essential to their life as opposed to luxuries is crucial in the development of the entrepreneurial culture in them.

-8. Take them to schools where programmes on entrepreneurship are organized.
+8. Take them to schools that organise programmes on entrepreneurship.

 Such programmes may range from activities like music, dance and drama to programmes like essay writing competitions, funding winning business proposals, debates and entrepreneurship award schemes.
-These help to sharpen your children to acquire behaviors of successful entrepreneurs.
-They can become innovators, problem solvers, hard working people, information seekers, committed persons, persistent and many others.
+These help to sharpen your children to acquire behaviours of successful entrepreneurs.
+They can become innovators, problem solvers, hard-working people, information seekers, committed persons, persistent and many others.

-9. Inculcate in your children a culture of reading to get knowledge and apply it.
+9. Teach your children a reading culture to get knowledge and apply it.

 Let your children know that knowledge is useless unless it’s applied.
 Applied knowledge is what makes a difference in people’s lives.

-How else can you inculcate an entrepreneurial culture in your children?
+How else can you teach an entrepreneurial culture in your children?

 If you could share with us, we shall be happy and proud of you.
 Kindly share with us through the comment section below!

-As I conclude, I would like to reemphasize the need to help your children to develop behaviors of successful entrepreneurs.
+As I conclude, I would like to reemphasise the need to help your children to develop behaviours of successful entrepreneurs.
 Formal education alone is no longer enough to lead people to financial freedom.
 A doctor who has entrepreneurial skills is more likely to begin a business in his field of expertise.
-The one without any entrepreneurial behaviors finds it really hard.
+The one without any entrepreneurial behaviours finds it hard.
 The onus is now on you to put in practice the above practices as a way of developing an entrepreneurial culture in your children.